 #3.
 Explore the Archaeological Zone & Museo de Sitio de Cholula

 After you check out the pyramid’s tunnels, discover the archaeological ruins around it, at the Zona Arqueológica de Cholula.
 Exploring these excavated areas won’t take you too long (maybe 20 minutes), but the area is well worth a visit!

-You ticket to the ruins also includes a visit to the small Museo de Sitio de Cholula, where you will find a recreation of the pyramid, helping you to understand what it looks like inside – and how the different indigenous civilizations actually built three different pyramids on top of each other, over time!
+Your ticket to the archeological site also includes a visit to the small Museo de Sitio de Cholula, where you will find a recreation of the pyramid structure, helping you to understand what it looks like inside – and how the different indigenous civilizations actually built three different pyramids on top of each other, over time!
 You’ll also find plenty of ancient artifacts, like ceramics and weapons.